lspence40/engineering4notebook/README.md

 # engineering4notebook
-stuff i made in engineering 4
+some stuff i made in engineering 4